stormfors-webmaster/Keeparo/README.md

 ## Description

-This script automatically fetches job listings from Jobbland using Duunitori's API and dynamically creates job listing elements on your webpage.
-It's designed to work with a predefined HTML structure using custom attributes.
+This script automatically fetches job listings from Jobbland using Duunitori's API and dynamically creates job listing elements on keeparo.com.
+It's designed to work with any Webflow component using custom attributes.

 ## Setup